Classification of Antimicrobial Peptides

 6. Based on 3D structure

 In the Wang-edited book, AMPs are classified into four families: α, β, αβ, and non-αβ based on the types of secondary structures.
 The alpha family consists of AMPs with helical structures (e.g. magainins and LL-37).
 The beta family is composed of AMPs with beta-strands (e.g. human alpha-defensins).
 While the alphabeta family comprises both helical and beta-strands in the 3D structure (e.g. beta-defensins), the non-alphabeta family contains neither helical nor beta-strands (e.g. indolicidin).
-These four families of AMP structures are represented in the main page of this database .
-They are:
+These four families of AMP structures are represented in the main page of the APD .
+The numbers of AMPs with such structures are annotated in the APD and listed in the statistics.

 7. Based on molecular targets